By Mariana Degraft Dickson

 We’ve discussed how your energy levels are finite, how you can burn out your adrenal glands and how you psychologically need time off.
-This is true for everyone.
+This is true for everyone that pursue wellness.

 Where we vary though, is in how much we can do before we end up collapsing.
 This is largely a matter of our health.

 Don’t you just hate those people who seem like they have boundless energy?
 They tend to have ripped abs, they always have their shirts off, their teeth are shiny white and they have amazing lives where they earn tons of money, travel the world, constantly are doing new things with friends and always seem happy.